 © Dan Schneider

 THE FALLEN IDOL (1948).
-Dir.: Carol Reed.
+Director: Carol Reed.
 Cast: Ralph Richardson, Bobby Henrey, Michèle Morgan, Sonia Dresdel, Denis O’Dea, Jack Hawkins, Walter Fitzgerald.
-Scr.: Graham Greene, from his short story “The Basement Room”; additional dialogue by Lesley Storm and William Templeton.
+Screenplay: Graham Greene, from his short story “The Basement Room”; additional dialogue by Lesley Storm and William Templeton.